ManojKumarMaruthi/Computer_Vision/README.md

 # Computer_Vision

-# Understanding how image processing works and how to utilise the preprocessings
+### Understanding how image processing works
+### How to utilize the preproceesings to give valuables to your image